sasuale/refera-fullstack-challenge/README.md

 - The usage of git will be taken into consideration on the evaluation
 - For this challenge, **Create** a **private** repository in your Github account
-- Share your repository for email: suporte@refera.com.br
+- Share your repository with email: suporte@refera.com.br
 - Remenber, all the written information requested on **Acceptance criteria** should be added on a README.md file inside the your repository